Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Results

 \section{Results}

-Overall, we observed that dyads frequently utilized the \textit{Periscope} system's modes and other features to establish a shared visual context that enhanced their verbal communication.
-All our results are summarized in Tables \ref{table:reasons} and \ref{table:frequency}.
-Table \ref{table:reasons} provides a list of use patterns for modes and other features of the system.
-These use patterns are nuanced interpretations of the rich multi-modal data that we analyzed.
-Thus, we include examples in Appendix \ref{sec:appexamples} and provide references to them in this section to provide the context of the rich interactions from which they were interpreted.
-Table \ref{table:frequency} provides an overview of the frequency and duration of use of the modes and other features.
-This table also includes a ranking based on the degree to which each dyad succeeded in completing the main task.
+Overall, we observed that dyads frequently utilized the \textit{Periscope} system's modes and other features to establish a shared visual context that enhanced their verbal communication (e.g., see Figure~\ref{fig:flow}).

+All our results are summarized in Tables \ref{table:reasons} and \ref{table:frequency}, and Figure~\ref{fig:results}.
+Table~\ref{table:reasons} summarizes a list of use patterns for modes and other features of the system.
+Table~\ref{table:frequency} provides an overview of the count and duration of use of the modes and other features, and Figure~\ref{fig:results} specifically visualizes the data related to the modes.
+The use patterns in Table \ref{table:reasons} are nuanced interpretations of the rich multi-modal data that we analyzed.
+Thus, we include examples in Appendix \ref{sec:appexamples} and cite references to them in this section to offer the context of the rich interactions from which they were interpreted.
+Table \ref{table:frequency} includes a ranking based on the degree to which each dyad succeeded in completing the main task.
 We did not expect all dyads to reach completion because we deliberately designed the task to be challenging to prevent dyads from succeeding purely through verbal communication.
-We did not expect all dyads to reach completion because we deliberately designed the task to be challenging to prevent dyads from succeeding purely through verbal communication.
-A visual representation of the frequency and duration data for the modes from Table \ref{table:frequency} can be found in Figure \ref{fig:results}.
 In the rest of the section, we provide a detailed breakdown of use patterns.
 In \S \ref{sec:reflection}, we elaborate on the significance of these results to our design goals.

-\textbf{Note:} Dyads are referred to as \textit{D1, D2, D3, D4, D5, D6, D7, D8}.
-Dyad references and frequency of use patterns are included in parentheses.
+\textbf{Note:} Dyads are enumerated as \textit{D1, D2, D3, D4, D5, D6, D7, D8}.
+Dyad references and counts of use patterns are included in parentheses.